 Yes, clearly so.

 Therefore, Northern Rock could not print money on its own computers.

 Misleading and logically flawed, but very convincing, especially to the slightly confused commentors who follow Tim’s post.
 One even goes to great lengths to argue that banks don’t create money, but concludes that ‘all electronic money that ordinary people use is FR bank-created leverage.
 Therfore 97% of the money used by ordinary people is indeed created by bank lending.
 But that’s not the same as the money supply.”
 Bizarre.

-It’s worth considering who’s most likely to be accurate: a Daily Telegraph journalists and the commenters on his blog, or the Deputy Governor of the Bank of England and other banking officials quoted here.
+It’s worth considering who’s most likely to be accurate: a Daily Telegraph journalist and the commenters on his blog, or the Deputy Governor of the Bank of England and other banking officials quoted here.

 One final quote relevant to the issue under discussion:

 [sws_blockquote_endquote align=”left” cite=”Anyone, anywhere, before anyone checked” link=”http://www.amazon.co.uk/Flat-Earth-News-Award-winning-Distortion/dp/0701181451″ quotestyle=”style02″]The world is flat.[/sws_blockquote_endquote]

 Where To Learn More

 The book Where Does Money Come From? is the most accurate account of the UK monetary system available at the moment, with a foreword by Professor Charles Goodhart, one of the UK’s leading monetary economists.
 The rear cover includes recommendations from Professor Victoria Chick, Emeritus Professor at University College London, and Professor David Miles, current member of the Monetary Policy Committee.
 One has to wonder if Tim also considers these people to be ‘loons’.

 And in a couple of days I’ll release a paper answering the common objections and questions to the idea that banks create money.
 Watch this space.